About

 A Basic Income is granted unconditionally to all citizens or permanent residents, as individuals, without distinctions, means-test, or work requirements.

-Cash payment includes payment into personal bank accounts.
+Cash payments include payments into personal bank accounts.

 How often is a Basic Income paid?